Nanny Taxes in Illinois

 Illinois Paid Leave for All Workers Act

-Effective January 1, 2024, workers can earn up to 40 hours of paid leave from work in a 12-month period.
-Workers can use paid leave for any reason and employers may not require workers to provide a basis for their time off request.
+Household employees can earn up to 40 hours of paid leave in a 12-month period.
+Workers can use paid leave for any reason, and employers may not require workers to provide a basis for their time off requests.
 Workers earn one hour of paid leave for every 40 hours they work.

-Starting on March 31st, 2024, or 90 days following the commencement of employment, workers can begin using their earned time off for any reason.
+Starting at 90 days following the commencement of employment, workers can begin using their earned time off for any reason.

 Workers will need to be paid their full wages while on leave.